BSc (Hons) Real Estate

 Real Estate Investment

-This module introduces you to the principles of investment, developing your knowledge and understanding of real estate as an investment vehicle within the marketplace.
-It also provides the opportunity to analyse relevant market data, developing the skills needed to advise on real estate investment decisions.
+This module aims to introduce students to the principles of investment and develop their knowledge and understanding of real estate as an investment vehicle within the market-place and to evaluate its performance against other investment options.
+It also provides the opportunity to identify and analyse relevant market data and develop skills needed to advise on real estate investment decisions.

 Strategic Real Estate Management

-This module builds on and develops your knowledge of real estate management and examines its practical application at a strategic level.
-You will explore and analyse the relationship between strategic planning, management and real estate portfolio performance.
+This module builds on and develops students' knowledge of strategic real estate management theory and examines its practical application.

 Teaching and work-related learning